Cartesian Fibrations of $(\infty,2)$-categories: 2-Inner/outer cartesian fibrations

-\end{proof} We are now ready to prove the main result of this section. \begin{proof}[Proof of Theorem \ref{fibrewise eq}] Let us begin by proving the ``only if'' direction of the statement.
-Every object in the square \eqref{fib eq square} is fibrant, and the vertical maps are fibrations, therefore every pullback along these maps is automatically a homotopy pullback.
+\begin{proof}[Proof of Theorem \ref{fibrewise eq}] We prove the 2-inner cartesian case.
+The proof for the remaining three variance flavours proceeds in exactly the same manner.
+Let us begin by proving the ``only if'' direction of the statement.
+Every object in the square \eqref{fib eq square} is fibrant, and the vertical maps are fibrations by Proposition~\ref{cart are fib}, therefore every pullback along these maps is automatically a homotopy pullback.
 Consider the following commutative cube:

 The front face and the side faces are homotopy pullbacks by assumption, so that the back one must also be such.
 Since the bottom horizontal map is an equivalence, the map \(r_b\) must be an equivalence as well.